Webhooks

 Limitations

-• Dynamic IP addresses: Our webhook requests are sent from a pool of dynamic IP addresses.
-This means that the specific IP address sending the webhook to your server may change over time without prior notice.
+• Dynamic IP addresses: Webhook requests are sent from a pool of dynamic IP addresses.
+The specific IP address sending the webhook to your server may change over time without prior notice.
+Do not use IP allowlists to secure webhooks — use a secret token in the Headers field instead.